The Best Podcast Equipment Guide for 2024

 XLR Microphones are preferred by many advanced podcasters because you can use them with an audio-interface and a digital recorder to achieve an all hardware recording system.
 This reduces the risk of losing a recording due to software crashes.

-Popular XLR Mics for Podcasting
+Popular XLR Microphones for Podcasting

 Ribbon Microphones